breezeight/nicola_blog/docs/dev/ansible.md

 ## Debug info {#debug-info}

-Increase the debug level with \-vvv… :
+Increase the debug level with \-vvv... :
 ansible-playbook \--ask-sudo-pass developer-setup.yml \-vvvv

 Add a task to display all variables: